deepskies/DeepCMBsim/paper/paper.md

 # Statement of need

-[//]: # (1.
-Most CMB lensing simulators are not use-friendly and don't easily )
-[//]: # (2. needed to study B-modes and the effects of additional physics, like different kinds of noise)
-[//]: # (3. a bridge to more complex simulations and provides a benchmark for those more high-fidelity simulations)
-[//]: # (4.
-How does this compare in middle level of detail with pixell and others)

 We present a user-friendly interface to create fast CMB lensing simulations, potentially for applications with Simulation Based Inference analysis approaches.
 The `DeepCMBsim` package emphasizes user-friendliness by enabling simple variable specification in a `yaml` file, including baseline examples that incorporate noise, beam-size, and lensing effects.